 For the chance to eat lobster tempura in taco-shaped nori outside in the West Village, check Nami Nori’s outdoor tent.
 It’s an all-white structure filled with custom-built, heated chairs to keep your bottom side warm while you eat generously-stuffed handrolls.
 Nami Nori is taking dinner and weekend brunch reservations online, as well as holding a few tables for walk-ins.
 During lunch, you can also order takeout and sit at one of their tables on a first-come, first-served basis without waiter service.

-Not only has this Williamsburg Peruvian spot set up a block of heated cabins on its sidewalk, but they’ve also included woven light fixtures, insulated curtains, and complimentary blankets in each one.
+Not only has this Williamsburg Peruvian spot set up a block of private cabins on its sidewalk, but they’ve also included woven light fixtures, thick curtains, and plush pillows in each one.
 You can make a dinner reservation through their website or by calling 718-387-3434 for groups of up to six any night of the week.
-Plus, they’ve got new winter menu items like hot black bass ceviche and banana and queso helado ice cream cake.
+Plus, they’ve got new menu items like black bass ceviche and banana and queso helado ice cream cake.

-If you want to bask in the glow of a heat lamp while eating some of the best Indian food in the city, then a meal at Adda in Long Island City should be one of your top priorities.
-While you’re dining on their covered and heated patio, do us a favor and bottle some of the saffron-scented steam that rises when you uncovered the dough on top of their incredible goat biryani.
+If you want to enjoy some shade while eating some of the best Indian food in the city, then a meal at Adda in Long Island City should be one of your top priorities.
+While you’re dining on their covered patio, do us a favor and bottle some of the saffron-scented steam that rises when you uncovered the dough on top of their incredible goat biryani.

 This Japanese spot in Chinatown has everything from tabletop jingisukan grills to french fries with uni and anchovies.
 But what really sets Dr. Clark apart are the eight outdoor kotatsu tables where you can sit with a group of three to six people under a roof and a disco ball.
 These tables are reservation-only, so make sure to check out their website ahead of time.